albertattard/how-to-retrieve-the-video-properties/README.md

     Given its importance, we will split this method further and describe each respective part.

-        1. This method starts by retrieving the absolute path to the `MediaInfo.exe` file.
+    a.
+This method starts by retrieving the absolute path to the `MediaInfo.exe` file.
 The `ProcessBuilder` will fail if this path is not absolute.

         ```java
             final String exePath = MediaInfoUtil.getMediaInfoCliPath();